Anay2801/cse15l-lab-reports/lab3.md

 [find command in Linux with examples](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)

 ChatGPT:

-I gave ChatGPT the following prompt: What are the different ways in which I can use the "find" linux command?
+I gave ChatGPT the following prompt - What are the different ways in which I can use the "find" linux command?
 It responded by giving me 7 different ways in which I could use the ```find``` command.
 I picked 2 of these ideas that I found interesting, ```-exec``` and ```-mtime```.
 It explained to me what these commands could be used for.
 I tried using these commands on my own within the stringsearch directory and decide that they were worth adding to my report.